rolandtoth/InputfieldURLChecker/README.md

 The module currently supports three modes:

-- Button (on left): adds a test link button to the left of the URL field (default)
+- Button (on left): adds a URL check button to the left of the field (default)
-- Button (on right): adds a test link button to the right of the URL field
+- Button (on right): adds a URL check button to the right of the field
-- Ctrl + Shift + Click: link can be tested by holding down ctrl+shift and clicking on the field
+- Ctrl + Shift + Click: check URL by holding down ctrl+shift and clicking on the field
-- Ctrl + Shift + Enter: link can be tested by holding down ctrl+shift+enter while caret is in the field
+- Ctrl + Shift + Enter: check URL by holding down ctrl+shift+enter while caret is in the field

 ### Force HTTP prefix